 For a six-year-old company—virtually a granddaddy among ad-supported streaming services—Tubi remains very much in transition after its $440 million purchase by Fox this spring.

-Founded as a free service in 2014 by two ad-tech executives, Farhad Massoudi (who remains CEO) and Thomas Ahn Hicks, Tubi has grown to 25 million monthly users.
+Founded as a free service in 2014 by two ad-tech executives, Farhad Massoudi (who remains CEO) and Thomas Ahn Hicks, Tubi has grown to 33 million monthly users, up around 65% year over year as of September.
 Executives prefer to use a different metric, Total Viewing Time.
 But regardless, even that out-of-date user number (it dates to before the pandemic) marks Tubi as the most popular AVOD player in a suddenly crowded space.

 Fox announced the Tubi acquisition in March, just as the lockdown hit the U.S., and closed the deal on the same April day that Comcast acquired Vudu from Walmart.
 Fittingly, Fox paid for Tubi with cash from the sale of its 5% stake In Hulu, part of the $71.3 billion sale of many Fox assets to Disney in 2019.